-For MPR systems operating within ARNS the interference exceeds the permissible level by 73.1 dB This will lead to separation distances up to 570 km.
+For MPR systems operating within ARNS the interference exceeds the permissible level by 73.1 dB.
+This will lead to separation distances up to 570 km.
 However, the bandwidth requirements of the MPR are relatively modest (0.5 MHz) so frequency separation between MES uplinks and MPRs may be feasible.

 These studies were carried out for the case when the interference is caused by one station only.
 Several mobile stations of MSS can fall in the visibility area of the airborne ARNS station.
 [In case of MES near-omnidirectional antenna, which is in practice not feasible, the aggregate interferences caused by great number of MES to ARNS stations will exceed the above mentioned values and therefore greater separation distances will be required.
 For the accurate assessment of these separation distances additional studies are required.]

-Moreover the case when the MSS mobile station is maintained on aircraft board is not presented in these studies.
-For such scenario the separation distance will correspond to the line-sight distance between the airborne stations and will be up to 900 km according to studies by WP 5B which haven’t been reviewed by WP 4C yet.
+Moreover the case of AES is not presented in these studies.
+For such scenario the separation distance will correspond to the line-of -sight distance between the airborne stations and will be up to 900 km according to studies by WP 5B which haven’t been reviewed by WP 4C yet.

-Interference could be caused by ALS transmitters to MSS satellite receivers and consequently MSS satellites may not be able to cover areas where ALS is used.The carried out calculations showed that in the worst case interference from ALS to the MSS satellite exceeds the permissible level by 55.6 dB.
+Considering the other direction of interference, disturbances could be caused by ALS transmitters to MSS satellite receivers and consequently MSS satellites may not be able to cover areas where ALS is used.The carried out calculations showed that in the worst case interference from ALS to the MSS satellite exceeds the permissible level by 55.6 dB.

 Regarding the use of the band, in some CEPT countries there is use of the band 15.4-15.7 GHz for ground movement radars, the main reported CEPT usage being adjacent to 15.43-15.63 GHz at a limited number of airports.
 MESs might have to avoid operating close to such stations but this might be an acceptable constraint.
 Three administrations indicated that they operate aeronautical radionavigation systems (ALS) across the entire band 15.43-15.63 GHz and that this application is regarded to as a safety service application under Article 4.10.
 In addition, two of these administrations proposed that this frequency band should not be candidate band for new MSS allocations.
 In CEPT, no use of this band for aeronautical radionavigation systems other than ALS in some countries has been identified.Further information from administrations on the radionavigationusage would be useful, including technical characteristics.

 Although a few CEPT countries mentioned in the questionnaire the use for FSS applications, it is understood that there is no current or planned use for such applications in this band.

+The near adjacent frequency band 15.35-15.4 GHz is allocated to passive services, namely the Earth Exploration-Satellite Service, the Radio Astronomy Service and the Space Research Service.
+Deployment scenarios for MSS systemswould be needed to calculate separation distances that would satisfy the 2% data-loss criterion to RAS.

+Initial studies indicate that two conclusions may be straight-forwardly drawn:

+● substantial additional attenuation of the spurious emissions from MES would be required to achieve compatibility with RAS operating in the band 15.35-15.4 GHz;

+● separation radii and coordination zones will be required for all practicable values of the adjacent band ratio or attenuation of the spurious emissions from MES.

+The operation of AES may be more troublesome to RAS operations than the terrestrial case because they are always within line of sight when above the horizon.
+Further study of possible avoidance techniques and development of possible deployment scenarios are required before any potential new MSS allocation in the band 15.43-15.64 GHz can be used by AES.